 The finances of the Joint Board for 2015/16 will be audited by Audit Scotland who completed initial investigations into systems during the year.
 An Audit Plan was completed which identified the main areas where they will direct scrutiny.
-These will be to ensure that:-

 - Controls are in place to ensure that management cannot override financial controls - The Assessor & ERO's Annual Report and Management Commentary comply with Government Financial Reporting Manual guidance. - The IER funding gap is addressed.